AtsukoCoffey/healthy-food-club/README.md

 ![Hero Image](assets/images/readme-img/feat-hero.png "Hero Image")

 The landing hero image is really important as it should convey clearly the website purpose and show the atmosphere of this community, I am happy that I could find out a picture of a smiling girl preparing food in the kitchen.
 The overlay text also conveys logically what this site is about, my main message was basically like this “let’s study together for a healthier life together”.
-Since I am not native Irish so I asked my family for help to consider making it more natural phrase.
-[Credit] (#credit )
+Since I am not native Irish I asked my family for help with more natural phrasing.
+[Credit - Editing and proofreading](#credit)
-This section introduces the user to “Healthy Food Club” with an eye catching css animation which technique is borrowed from again “Love Running” project in Code Institute. . ( Credit section )
+This section introduces the user to “Healthy Food Club” with an eye-catching css animation which technique is borrowed from again “Love Running” project in Code Institute.
+[Credit - Hero Image CSS Animation](#credit)

 ## Upcoming Session Info Section